World's Most Fascinating Shipwrecks

 Some four hundred miles off the coast of the United States, about two and a half miles below the surface, the Atlantic Ocean holds tight to its most famous prisoner, the RMS Titanic.
 The ship, upon its construction in 1912, was considered the largest moving object ever made.
 882 feet in length and 48,000 tons, she was a floating luxury palace.
 Additional refits, equipment and design even separated Titanic from her sister ship Olympic, out sizing her by 1,500 tons.
 Intended to be the White Star Line's flagship for the next twenty years, the exceptions of the vessel were high.

 She would sail into history as the greatest maritime disaster of all time.
 Over 1,500 souls would perish on the night of April 15, 1912, two hours and forty minutes after colliding with an iceberg.
-The sinking of the great liner would usher in a new era of change in Maritime emergency procedures, much of which are still in effect today.
+The sinking of the great liner would usher in a new era of change in Maritime emergency procedures, many of which are still in effect today.

 Since the discovery of the wreck in 1985 by Dr. Robert Ballard, the Titanic is one of the most frequently visited wrecks on the ocean floor.
 In total 5,500 artifacts have been recovered and are now displayed in exhibitions worldwide.
 In the last ten years, deterioration of the wreck has increased and experts estimate that the wreck will completely collapse by 2030.